jss2a98aj/NotFine/Readme.md

 # NotFine

-Extra video settings for Minecraft 1.7.10 implemented with Mixins
+Extra video settings for Minecraft 1.7.10 implemented with Mixins.

 # Future Plans

-Achieving and exceeding feature parity with Optifine, but not shaders.
+Achieving or exceeding feature parity with Optifine, bar shaders.

 Adding support for new leaf rendering modes to modded leaves.

-Shaders will be supported when paired with [Angelica](https://github.com/GTNewHorizons/Angelica) or [Shader Mod](https://github.com/basdxz/ShadersMod/) if all goes well.
+Shaders support when paired with [Angelica](https://github.com/GTNewHorizons/Angelica) or [Shader Mod](https://github.com/basdxz/ShadersMod/) if all goes well.

 # Requirements